-Hey guys.
-I've got a fun episode for you today.
-I'm going to tell you all a little story, a story about a girl.
-So let's travel back in time.
+Hey guys, I've got a fun episode for you today.
+I'm going to tell you all a little story.
+Story about a girl.
 It is 2011.
-I am 22 years old.
-I have just left a relationship and a man that I believed that I was expected to marry.
+I am 22 years old and I have just left a relationship and a man that I believed that I was expected to marry.
 He was a good man.
 He was kind.
 He was a little older than me.
 He was a doctor.
 That's actually how we met because he was my doctor.
-Keep your judgments to yourself, okay.
+Keep your judgments to yourself.
 He wanted a family.
 He wanted to get married.
 We had been together for a few years, had lived together for a few years.
-Although he would have made a good husband, he wasn't my husband, and I knew that.
+And although he would have made a good husband, he wasn't my husband.
+And I knew that.

-On Halloween Day 2011 I told him that I was leaving, and I found myself an apartment.
-Although there was a part of me, at this time, that was grieving the person that at the time had been my best friend for so long, I also had never felt more free, more empowered, and more alive.
-I remember distinctly those days how have you ever like made a really empowering decision that changed the course of your life?
-You just knew that you had this whole new chapter ahead of you.
-Like, I just felt so unleashed.
+And on Halloween Day, 2011, I told him that I was leaving and I found myself an apartment.
+And although there was a part of me at this time that was grieving the person that at the time had been my best friend for so long, I also had never felt more free, more empowered, and more alive.

+I remember distinctly those days how, have you ever like made a really empowering decision that changed the course of your life or you just knew that you had this whole new chapter ahead of you?
+Like I just felt so unleashed.

-I was so thankful that after months of agony of indecision and wanting to please my family and his family and not ruffle feathers with him, and just being scared of going out on my own again.
-That in the end I had chosen myself, and that I had chosen my wants and my needs.
-Although everyone around me, including my own parents, were absolutely shocked and horrified that I would call it quits with a good looking doctor, I felt that the sun was brighter, and the trees were greener.
+I was so thankful that after months of agony of indecision and wanting to please my family and his family and not ruffle feathers with him and just being scared of going out on my own again, that in the end I had chosen myself and that I had chosen my wants and my needs.

+And although everyone around me, including my own parents, were absolutely shocked and horrified that I would call it quits with a good-looking doctor, I felt that the sun was brighter and the trees were greener.
 There was more pep in my step.

-One of the first things I wanted to do was, well everything.
+And one of the first things I wanted to do was, well, everything.
 I wanted to do everything, but traveling was at the very top of my list.

 I was young.
 I was pretty damn broke.
 Just finished university.
 I had no kids, no responsibilities, and was paying my bills through waitressing.
 I wasn't tied to anything, and I was in love with the idea of getting the hell out of Kentucky for a little while.

-I found a company that was called Travel to Teach.
+I found a company called Travel to Teach.

 They took young folks like me, put them in remote villages in Cambodia, Indonesia, China, Peru, and other countries.
-If you were willing to work so many hours inside of a local school or an orphanage that they chose then you were housed for very cheap, and you could live and experience the country.
-I was hooked on the idea as soon as I heard about it, and I chose the country that I wanted to travel to.
+And if you were willing to work so many hours inside of a local school or an orphanage that they chose, then you were housed for very cheap and you could live and experience the country.
+I was hooked on the idea as soon as I heard about it and I chose the country that I wanted to travel to.
 I chose Bali, Indonesia.

-Let me just say to you this was like before Bali was Instagram cool.
-It was like after Eat Pray Love, but before like every millennial on the planet started taking selfies of rice fields to grow their following.
-Somewhere in the middle, okay.
+And let me just say too, this was like before Bali was Instagram cool.
+It was like after Eat, Pray, Love, but before like every millennial on the planet started taking selfies of rice fields to grow their following.
+Somewhere in the middle, okay?
 I'm not saying I like pioneered Bali being cool, but I kind of pioneered Bali being cool.
 You know what I'm saying?